Harry Reynolds (Home and Away): Storylines

 Gypsy receives a phone call that Harry has been killed in a plane crash, which is later found to be a hoax, as someone is stalking them.
 Harry helps out a girl named Kirsten (Christa Nichola) whose car had broken down and it results in Joel finding her half-dressed in the front room.
 Gypsy apparently breaks up with Harry as a result but it is all an act to trap Kirsten, the stalker, who blamed Gypsy for the death of her ex-boyfriend, Charlie Nicholas (Toby Schmitz) in a car crash several months earlier.
 Harry and Gypsy get things back on track but Gypsy is jealous when she finds that Harry still has a photo of Shauna.
 Harry and Shauna deny it but Harry later admits that he still loves Shauna, which Leah overhears and tells Gypsy, prompting her to throw him out.
 Harry continues with his quest to win Shauna back but is annoyed when she begins a new relationship with Jude Lawson (Ben Steel).
 Sally Fletcher (Kate Ritchie) lectures him about his behaviour, he kisses her purely to prove anyone could be tempted.
 June returns with the news she is setting up a holiday resort in the Whitsundays and wants him to help her.
 Harry takes her up on the offer after alienating most of his friends in the bay and after neither Shauna or Gypsy are prepared to accept his apology, he leaves with June in the seaplane.

 Reception

 In 2000, Melvey won the "Most Popular New Male Talent" Logie Award for his portrayal of Harry.
+The Herald Sun critic Jackie Brygel was a fan of the character, stating "The very handsome Harry – also known to Soapdish as simply 'the hunk' – makes a monumental life decision this week that will shock one and all in Summer Bay.
+And we're talking at least, oooh, 15 people."